mariadb-corporation/mariadb-connector-python/doc/source/install.rst

 Binary installation
 -------------------
 MariaDB Connector/Python is also available from PyPi as wheel packages for Windows.
-These binary packages are not intended for production use, since there might be several limitations and bottlenecks, e.g.:

-- Dynamic MariaDB plugins (e.g. authentication plugins) are not part of the package and must be installed separately by installing MariaDB Connector/C or MariaDB Server package.
+Please note that dynamic MariaDB plugins (e.g. authentication plugins) are not part of the package and must be installed separately by installing MariaDB Connector/C or MariaDB Server package.

 Make sure you have an up to date version of pip and install it with